 Let’s start with an incident that happened a few months ago on a Delta Air Lines flight from Wichita, Kan., to Detroit.
 Duram was spending a week with her sister, so she paid Delta $25 for a checked bag.

 “At the luggage carousel in Detroit, everybody else on my flight picked up their bag and left,” she remembers.
 “After an hour my bag had not shown up, so I went to the baggage claim office.
 The gal asked me: ‘How long has it been?’
 When I said an hour, she said: ‘It’s only been an hour?
 If it doesn’t show up in two hours, you come back and tell me.'”

 Two hours later, still no sign of her missing bag.
 Her sister was circling the terminal, waiting to pick up Duram.
 Finally, she returned to the luggage office and asked again.
-An airline representative radioed someone and assured her the bag would be there – and sure enough, two hours and fifteen minutes later, she was reunited with her luggage.
+An airline representative radioed someone, assuring her that the bag would be there.
+Sure enough, two hours and fifteen minutes later, she was reunited with her luggage.

 Duram asked Delta to refund her $25, but it refused.
 After all, it had transported her bag from Wichita to Detroit; just not at exactly the same time as her.

 New government rules require an airline to refund your baggage fee if it loses your property.
 But it wouldn’t have done her any good.
 Delta and other airlines typically only consider a bag “lost” if it’s missing in action for more than 21 days (have a look at Delta’s customer commitment).